Debith/py2traits/README.md

 0.2 Apache License Updated
   - Added apache 2.0 license to all files
   - Set the character set as utf-8 for all files

+0.3 Trait extension support without conflicts for Python 2.x
+  - Classes can be extended
+  - Instances can be extended
+  - Python 2.x supported